oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 | Optimized for                       | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.0.x and later, Windows* 10
-| Hardware                          | Intel® Xeon® Scalable processor family or newer
+| Hardware                          | Intel® Xeon® Scalable processor family or newer and Intel GPU
 | Software                          | Intel® AI Analytics Toolkit
-| What you will learn               | How to get started to use Intel® Optimization for TensorFlow*
+| What you will learn               | How to get started to use Intel® Optimization for TensorFlow* and Intel(R) Extension for TensorFlow*
 | Time to complete                  | 10 minutes

 ## Purpose